 It’s difficult to do multi-cloud right, so why do we need it?
 Because you want choice and flexibility (and you may want to hedge your risks by not putting all your eggs in one basket).
 Ideally you don’t want siloed solutions intended just for one environment and you want to manage them centrally.
 Your applications now span multiple data centers, multiple regions in a cloud, and even multiple clouds.
 Application architecture has evolved to run in different instance types — bare metal, virtual machines and containers.
 You need a flexible load balancing solution that allows you focus on applications not where and how they are deployed.
 Great, how do you do that?

 The multi-cloud requirement itself calls for a solution that is infrastructure agnostic.
 This can be achieved by central control and a distributed data plane that can be instantiated anywhere.
 However, we know it is not sustainable if you need to take care of the details of how different environments operate or implement your solution again when moving into a new environment.
 That’s when “intent-based” systems are needed.
 They help create a layer of abstraction that allows you to maintain the higher-level workflows enabling multi-cloud automation, yet handles the differences behind the scene.
 They provide declarative policies to allow you specify your “intent” where IT generalists, DevOps engineers or application owners can do.

 In this video, you simply need to select what cloud types (e.g. VMware, AWS, Azure) you want the applications to be deployed.
-The next level details such as which servers are needed are automatically handled by the controller talking to the respective environments (e.g. vCenter, Kubernetes/OpenShift master, Azure Resource Groups).
+The next level details such as which servers are needed are automatically handled by the controller talking to the respective environments (e.g. vCenter, Kubernetes/OpenShift primary, Azure Resource Groups).
 Yes, it’s a paradigm shift where multi-cloud allows you to focus on the application itself, where it happens to be deployed becomes a secondary consideration.